 Pizza was a highly popular choice as nearly everyone around us was eating them.
 There was even a family style pizza that was served on a 4′ metal pan.
 They looked delicious and the guy sitting beside me confirmed it.

 As usual, we were too full for dessert; but, that did not stop most of the other customers as they appeared to be ordering the Gelato Frizzante.
 I spent more on my lunch than I typically like to, but it was very hot and that is how I am justifying my $6 drink.
 The only drawback would be the noise factor due to the large crowds and high ceilings.
-I would highly recommend Via Napoli but know it will break the bank.
+I would highly recommend Via Napoli but know it will break the bank, though they do offer Annual Pass holders a discount.

 Rating: 1 (low) to 10 (high) = 9 1/2